SofterWareDevRecruiting/react-assignment/README.md

 This is a front end application for a local news service.
 Currently the application consists of a single page with the branding and a summary of recent news stories.
 You will need to add a widget that displays information about today's weather.

 You'll need to have Node >= 8.10 and npm >= 5.6 on your machine to run the application.
+Once you have the project cloned, from the local-news-app directory run "npm install".
+You can then start the application with "npm run start".

 ## Requirements